-- Nephrotic Syndrome users can now use the PatientView mobile app to track and manage relapse episodes.
-This collaboration with the Nephrotic Syndrome Trust represents the first launch of tailored features for a specific rare disease group.
+- Nephrotic Syndrome users track and manage relapse episodes via the PatientView mobile app.
+This collaboration with the Nephrotic Syndrome Trust represents the first time that the mobile app has tailored features for a specific rare disease group.

 - A new pilot feature (MedPic) that allows blood pressure readings to be captured by taking a photo of the blood pressure monitor.